Skip to main content Skip to complementary content

 Permissions for report tasks

-Managing the reports tasks of an app requires specific roles.
+Managing the report tasks of an app requires specific roles.
 The permissions requirements vary depending on the type of space in which your app is located.

 Requirements for apps in shared spaces